IEntin/ClientServer/README.md

 crashes which put the server in a non responding state.

 To solve this problem the writing ends of the pipes are opened in a non blocking\
 mode: open(fd, O_WRONLY | O_NONBLOCK).
-With this modification the components can be stopped\
+With this modification the client being down\
-not only by SIGINT, but also by SIGKILL or any other signal.
-The server is in a valid state then,\
-and subsequently, the client can be restarted.
-These complications apply only to the FIFO case.\
-TCP clients do not have these issues.\
+for any reason leaves the server in a valid state, and can be restarted.\
 ........

 The number and identity of fifo and tcp clients are not known in advance.\